marios/undercloud-live/README.md

    of os-collect-config.
 Make sure it runs successfully once.
 You'll be able to tell when you see "Completed phase post-configure" in the log.

+1. [LEAF] Edit /lib/systemd/system/nova-bm-dnsmasq.service and update the dhcp range in the call to dnsmasq from 192.0.2.xxx to 192.0.3.xxx.
+The updated call to dnsmasq would look something like:

+        ExecStart=/sbin/dnsmasq --conf-file= --port=0 --enable-tftp --tftp-root=/tftpboot --dhcp-boot=pxelinux.0 \
+                        --pid-file=/var/run/dnsmasq.pid --interface=br-ctlplane --dhcp-range=192.0.3.65,192.0.3.69,29

+1. [LEAF] Restart the nova-bm-dnsmasq service.

+        sudo systemctl restart nova-bm-dnsmasq

 1. [CONTROL] Add a new subnet for 192.0.3.0/24 to the ctlplane network

         source /etc/sysconfig/undercloudrc